YSanchezAraujo/YSanchezAraujo.github.io/bayes_rule.md

 $$= {P(B|A) = {P(A,B)\over{P(A)}}}$$ \tag 3

-alright so now hopefully we can see how to use the result above with equation 2, if you look at equation 2 you can see that you move around the probabilities of the random varaibles on the right side to get either $$P(A|B)$$ or $$P(B|A)$$ alone.
+alright so now hopefully we can see how to use the result above with equation 2, if you look at equation 2 you can see that it's possible to move around the probabilities of the random varaibles on the right side to get either one alone.
 Lets do that now:

 $$P(B|A) = {P(A|B)P(B) \over {P(A)}}$$ \tag 4